California School Employees Association: CSEA establishes safety guidelines

 Safety has also been a long-standing priority among classified employees, but it had never been the large-scale concern that it became during the 1980s asbestos scare.
 Asbestos, a flaky white mineral, had been widely used in school construction between 1945 and 1973 on ceilings and as an insulator for pipes and boilers.
 Then in 1982, the Environmental Protection Agency ordered schools to be inspected for this cancer-causing substance.

 An initial survey by the California Department of Education found that nearly half of the state's school facilities contained friable (easily crumbled) asbestos in gyms, hallways, boiler rooms, and classrooms.
 Maintenance workers, custodians and all school employees felt at risk.

 CSEA successfully lobbied the Legislature to issue safety guidelines for school employees dealing with asbestos and its removal from school buildings.
 Since 1982, the State Department of Education has been required to distribute information to all districts regarding the safe handling, storage, clean-up and disposal of any toxic substances found on school grounds.

 By 1984, cash-strapped districts had already spent $160 million on asbestos clean up, and they had only begun to address the problem.
 Though the worst sites have been taken care of, asbestos removal in our public schools continues to this day.

 Enter technology

 There was a time when it was all done by hand: attendance, bookkeeping, filing and everything else.
 By the 1980s and 1990s, new technology was here to stay.
 New technology has impacted classified employees from custodians to secretaries.

 For many classified employees, computers have given their job more variety.
-Computers have freed them from paper filing and given them the opportunity to interact with the students more often.
-Library technicians, instructional assistants, and other classified professionals have stayed at the forefront of technology and are teaching students and co-workers on how to use new technology.
-Whether they work in a large district with state-of-the-art equipment or a small district with one computer lab, staying on top of technology has become essential to keeping our schools and colleges running smoothly.
+Computers have freed them from paper filing and allowed more interaction with students.
+Library technicians, instructional assistants, and other classified professionals use current technology and support students and colleagues in learning how to use it.